bucketfish0000/reservoir_restructure/README.md

-Run `reservoir.ipynb` to train and auto-run the RP model as well as make a plot of outputs in time.
+Run `reservoir.ipynb` to train and auto-run the RC model as well as make a plot of outputs in time.
 See more in the file.

 TODO: